Solomon Iguru I

-Omukama Rukirabasaija Agutamba Solomon Gafabusa Iguru I (born 1948) is the 27th Omukama of Bunyoro from 1994 to present.
+Omukama Rukirabasaija Agutamba Solomon Gafabusa Iguru I (born 18 June 1948) is the 27th Omukama (King) of Bunyoro- Kitara Kingdom, a traditional cultural institution located in Western Uganda.
+He belongs to the historic Babiito Dynasty and acts as the cultural leader of the Banyakitara people from 1994 to present.
 The King's traditional alternative name used by family (known as empaako) is Amooti.